Denver Health School of Medical Laboratory Science

 Medical Laboratory Science

-The School of Medical Laboratory Science is a 12-month hospital-based education program, offered by Denver Health, designed to provide theoretical knowledge and student and clinical laboratory experiences in all laboratory disciplines.
+The School of Medical Laboratory Science is an 11-month hospital-based education program, offered by Denver Health, designed to provide theoretical knowledge and student and clinical laboratory experiences in all laboratory disciplines.
 The program begins the first week in January and finishes the first or second week in December.

 Part of the mission of Denver Health is to participate in the education of the next generation of health care professionals.
 With this in mind, the laboratory professionals of Denver Health are committed to offering a quality education that will provide highly qualified Medical Laboratory Scientists for the future needs of healthcare services locally and nationally.
 A list of expected entry-level competencies upon successful completion of the program is available upon request.